lkirkwood/certreplace/README.md

 # certreplace

-A tool for replacing SSL certificates and their associated private keys.
+A tool for finding/replacing SSL certificates and their associated private keys.

 ## Usage

-`certreplace /path/to/search -n <string>`

-Certreplace will, given a string, find all of the PEM encoded x509 certificates in the path provided with the same subject common name as the string.
-Additionally, it will find all the PEM, DER or PKCS8 private keys that match at least one certificate.

-`certreplace /path -n <string> --cert <path>`
+Certreplace will **always** back up files with time-stamped names if they will be modified.
+Unless the `-f, --force` parameter is used, certreplace will always confirm before modifying any files.

+Certreplace can find certificates in two ways.
+If given a name (`-n, --name`) or regex pattern (`-e, --regex`), it will find x509 certificates with a Subject Common Name or Subject Alternative Name matching that value.

-If you provide the path to a file containing only one certificate with the correct common name, all other certificates that are found will be replaced with the one found in the provided file.
+If given a path to a certificate file (`-c, --cert`) it will attempt to find other certificates matching the input cert using the following steps:
-This does not affect the other data in the file.

-`certreplace /path  --cert <path>`

-If you only provide the certificate path, and the file only contains one x509 certificate, the common name will be extracted and used to find certificates to replace.
++ If there is only one public cert in the file, the common name and alternative names will be used.
+Similar to running with the `-n, --name` parameter.

-`certreplace /path [-n <string>] --cert <path> --priv <path>`

-If you provide a path to a file containing a single private key that matches the given certificate's public key, any private keys found that match certificates about to be replaced will *also* be replaced.
++ If you *additionally* provide a path to a private key file (`-p, --priv`) with only one private key in it, the public cert in the input file matching the provided private key will be used to search.
+This lets you use cert files with multiple public certs as input.

+If you provided a public cert with `-c, --cert`, certreplace will attempt to replace any matching certs it finds with the input cert (after confirming each one).
+If you provided a private key with `-p, --priv`, certreplace will replace the private keys of matching certs aswell.

+## Examples

+1. `certreplace /path/to/search --name <common name>`

+This will find all certificates with a Subject Common Name or Subject Alternative Names value *exactly equal* to the `common name` parameter.
+Additionally, it will find private keys that match one of the certificates.

+2. `certreplace /path/to/search --regex <regex pattern>`

+This will find all certificates with a Subject Common Name or Subject Alternative Names value *matching* the `regex pattern` parameter.
+Additionally, it will find private keys that match one of the certificates.

+3. `certreplace /path --name <common name> --cert <path>`

+Like example 1, but will replace matches with the input certificate.

+4. `certreplace /path --name <common name> --cert <path> --priv <path>`

+Like example 3, but will try to replace the private keys of matches with the input privkey.

+5. `certreplace /path --cert <path>`

+Like example 3, but will match based on the common/alternative names in the input certificate.

+6. `certreplace /path --cert <path> --priv <path>`

+Like example 4, but will match based on the input certificate like example 5.